MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

-### Authentication Javascript API
+### Authentication JavaScript API
-Fabric frontend offers a javascript API for Fabric workloads to acquire a token for their application in Microsoft Entra Id - before working with authentication JS API make sure you go over the [Setup](./Setup.md) documentation.
+Fabric frontend offers a javascript API for Fabric workloads to acquire a token for their application in Microsoft Entra ID - before working with authentication JS API make sure you go over the [Setup](./Setup.md) documentation.

 #### API
 `acquireAccessToken(params: AcquireAccessTokenParams): Promise<AccessToken>;`